 You might be wondering what magnification works best for getting a close-up of Mars and what features you’re likely to see?
 Polar caps, moons?
 You know how Mars is the red planet but what and how can you see beyond a red disk?
 Let’s dive in…

 Can You See Mars With A Telescope used by backyard astonomers?

-Yes, you surely can see Mars with a telescope you’re likely to use.
+Yes, you surely can see Mars with a home telescope.
 Certain times at least.
 Its bright reddish hue means even your naked eye will easily discern it from other celestial objects in the night sky.
 So you don’t need a telescope to see Mars but with a properly configured telescope, you’ll get to see more of Mars than a reddish ‘star’ in the sky.

 What you see of Mars through telescope from Earth

 Through a home telescope Mars will appear as a round reddish object.
 Don’t expect a bright red object.
 The red shade will be dull.
 The other distinguishing feature you might see is a polar cap.